Didier Robert: Career

 In 1987, Robert started working as a social and legal secretariat in Le Tampon's town hall.
 He was the director of Compagnie Générale Automobile, a company owned by the family of André Thien Ah Koon, from 1989 to 1990.
 He worked as chief of staff for Koon during his time as mayor of Le Tampon from 1991 to 1998, and also for Alain Bénard, the mayor of Saint-Paul, Réunion, from 2000 to 2005.

 In the 2001 election Robert was elected as deputy mayor of Le Tampon as a part of Koon's electoral list.
 He was elected mayor after Koon resigned.
 In the 2007 election Robert won a seat in the National Assembly for Réunion's 3rd constituency.

-Robert, a member of The Republicans, defeated Presidnet Paul Vergès, founder of the Communist Party of Réunion, in the 2010 regional election.
+Robert, a member of The Republicans, defeated President Paul Vergès, founder of the Communist Party of Réunion, in the 2010 regional election.
 Robert was chosen by the Union for a Popular Movement to lead it for the 2015 regional election.
 The alliance he led defeated Huguette Bello and held 29 seats on the Regional Council of Réunion compared to Bello's 16.